samnissen/maxminddb-docker/README.md

 #=> { "ip":"167.250.18.0/25","location":{"latitude":"-8.8647","longitude":"-35.6427","locality_type":"city"}}
 ```

 The result is always one point of the location with one network.
-That is, if you are looking for a city by name, and in the world there are many such cities, then you will get an empty hash, but if this city name is unique, you will get a successful search result.
+That is, if you are looking for a city by name,
+and in the world there are many such cities,
+then you will get an empty hash.
+But if this city name is unique,
+you will get a successful search result.

-For example.
-Xexeu the city in Brazil with unique city name
+For example, the city of Xexeu in Brazil is unique:
 ```
 curl -XGET localhost:8080/api -d 'location[city]=Xexeu'
 #=> { "ip":"167.250.18.0/25","location":{"latitude":"-8.8647","longitude":"-35.6427","locality_type":"city"}}